UAL Level 3 Diploma in Music (SCQF L6)

 Number of days per week

-- 2.5 days per week with and additional time allocated for self-directed study
+• 2.5 days per week with an additional time allocated for self-directed study

 Entry requirements